joahn3/web-dev-notes/README.md

 https://dev.to/oahehc/react-js-next-js-and-vue-js-nuxt-js-syntax-comparison-side-by-side-e3p

 ### Useful links:
-- 🗂 The Front-End Checklist Application is perfect for modern websites and meticulous developers! https://frontendchecklist.io/
+- 🗂 The Front-End Checklist Application is perfect for modern websites and meticulous developers. https://frontendchecklist.io/